-The Capitol Corridor provides dedicated motorcoach bus connections to San Francisco, communities along the Central Coast region south of San Jose (Salinas and San Luis Obispo), and communities east of Sacramento (South Lake Tahoe, CA and Reno, NV).
+The Capitol Corridor provides dedicated motorcoach bus connections to San Francisco, communities along the Central Coast region south of San Jose (Salinas and San Luis Obispo), and communities east of Sacramento.
 In addition, the CCJPA partners with local transit agencies to offer expanded options for transit connections throughout the corridor.
 The CCJPA reimburses transit agencies through its Transit Transfer Program that allows Capitol Corridor passengers to transfer free of charge to participating local transit services.
-CCJPA has a joint ticketing arrangement with Placer Commuter Express and Roseville Transit, and also partners with Santa Cruz Metro and Monterey-Salinas Transit to share operating costs for the benefit of both agencies and their riders.
-Figure 3-1 illustrates the range of passenger rail, Amtrak Thru-way bus, and other local transit connections available from Capitol Corridor stations.
+CCJPA partners with Santa Cruz Metro, El Dorado Transit Authority, and Monterey-Salinas Transit to share operating costs for the benefit of both agencies and their riders.
+Figure 3-1 illustrates the range of passenger rail, Amtrak Thruway bus, and other local transit connections available from Capitol Corridor stations.